 - Individuals unable to wear face coverings (a face mask or face shield) due to a medical exemption are encouraged to be extra cautious and required to observe social distancing guidelines and other preventative measures.

 If an individual obtains a medical exemption that states he or she is unable to wear a face covering (a face mask or face shield), adjustments may be made to a classroom to provide proper accommodation.
 Adaptations may include designating a specific seating location for the individual to allow for increased distancing from others and installing a Plexiglas or other type of shield, depending on space, to add further separation.

 Individuals exhibiting symptoms should NOT: enter facilities at any BC3 location; report to work, class or clinical assignments; or participate in any institution-sponsored events or activities.
 Individuals who experience symptoms while at any BC3 location should leave immediately.

-- Students, faculty and staff should report a positive test for COVID-19.
+Students, faculty and staff should report a positive test for COVID-19.
 Students should call the COVID-19 hotline at 724-287-8711, ext.
 8119 or email email@example.com.
-Faculty and staff should report to the Executive Director of Human Resources.
+Faculty and staff should contact the Executive Director of Human Resources.

 Anyone who tests positive for COVID-19 should isolate, seek medical advice and follow CDC guidance.
 Infected individuals should refer to national Centers for Disease Control and Prevention recommendations about duration of isolation and other precautions.